Dan Petronijevic

-Daniel Petronijevic (born March 28, 1981 in Scarborough, Ontario), known professionally as Dan Petronijevic, is a Canadian actor who has appeared in various feature films, including the American Pie franchise, and in TV shows such as 19-2, Playmakers, Cardinal, and Letterkenny.
+Daniel Petronijevic (born March 28, 1981), known professionally as Dan Petronijevic, is a Canadian actor who has appeared in various feature films, including the American Pie franchise, and in TV shows such as 19-2, Playmakers, Cardinal, and Letterkenny.
 He also has extensive experience doing voice acting for numerous animated series.
-His most recent acting role was playing detective Marv Bozwick in the film Spiral.
+His most recent acting role was playing Detective Marv Bozwick in the film Spiral.

 Early life

-Petronijevic is of Serbian descent.
-He was born on March 28, 1981 in Scarborough, Ontario, Canada, and moved with his family from Scarborough to Scugog Township as a youth.
-He made his theatrical debut as a teenager in Port Perry, where he was spotted by a talent agent.
+Petronijevic was born on March 28, 1981, in Scarborough, Ontario, to Alexander Petronijevic, who is of Serbian descent.
+He moved with his family from Scarborough to Scugog Township as a youth.
+Petronijevic made his theatrical debut as a teenager in Port Perry, where he was spotted by a talent agent.